markgollnick/taggart/README.md

 Consider, for a moment, Mac OS X, and its implementation of file-tagging.
 After tagging many files with a certain tag, say you want to change the tag’s color.
 Have you ever tried to change the colored dot of a tag that happens to be applied to many, many files?
 See how long it takes?
-That's because, as far as Mac OS X is concerned, “files have tags”… and every single one of those tags, *plural,* now needs to be updated because you changed *one* of them.
+That’s because, as far as Mac OS X is concerned, “files have tags”… and every single one of those tags, *plural,* now needs to be updated because you changed *one* of them.